Skip to content

 Official control statement

-Information security roles and responsibilities shall be defined and allocated according to the organization needs.
+Information security roles and responsibilities shall be defined and allocated according to the organisation needs.

 Why it matters